geotools/geotools/docs/user/extension/mbstyle/index.rst

 The mapping between zoom levels and scale denominators is performed assuming, by default, a 512 pixels root tile at zoom level zero.
 This matches the usage of vector tiles client side.
-If a different value is to be used, it's possible to set a system variable to change the default.
+If a different value is to be used, it's possible to set a system property to change the default.
 E.g., the following would match "x4" tiles:

 .. code-block:: java

    System.setSystemProperty("MBSTYLE_ROOT_TILE_PIXELS", "1024")

 MapBox Types
 ^^^^^^^^^^^^

-  copied from the `MapBox Style Specification <https://www.mapbox.com/mapbox-gl-js/style-spec/>`_
+Quoting `MapBox Style Specification <https://www.mapbox.com/mapbox-gl-js/style-spec/>`__ :

-  Color
+  ``Color``

     Colors are written as JSON strings in a variety of permitted formats: HTML-style hex values, ``rgb``, ``rgba``, ``hsl``, and ``hsla``.
 Predefined HTML colors names, like ``yellow`` and ``blue``, are also permitted.